Education and Tangible Resources:

 Language & Expression

-• Info-Dumping → Talks for 20 minutes straight about a favorite topic without realizing the other person isn’t engaged.
+• Info-Dumping → Talks for extended time and in great depth about a favorite topic, bonus if it’s without realizing the other person isn’t engaged.

-• Struggles with Small Talk → Can’t understand the purpose of casual greetings or “How’s the weather?” conversations.
+• Struggles with Small Talk → Can’t understand the purpose of (or may actively despise) casual greetings or “How’s the weather?” conversations.

-• Precise or Formal Speech → Uses big words or overly detailed explanations, even in casual situations.
+• Precise or Formal Speech → May use big words or overly detailed explanations, even in casual situations.
+(Usually in effort to be precise, perhaps because commonly feels/gets misunderstood.)

-• Difficulty with Verbal Processing → Needs time to think before answering, often responds late in conversations.
+• Difficulty with Timely Processing → May needs time to think before answering, often responds late in conversations, or needs space to return to the topic later

 Social & Emotional Processing